menuka400/MathSketch/README.md

 5. **Solution Generation**: Groq API processes the problem and generates step-by-step solutions
 6. **Real-time Feedback**: Socket.IO provides instant updates to the user interface

+# ✍️ Geometric Calculation Engine 📐

+The heart of this project is its **calculation engine**, which transforms hand-drawn shapes and mathematical expressions into solvable geometric problems.
+Using computer vision and AI, it accurately detects, parses, and solves drawings in real-time, making math interactive and fun! 🚀

+## 🎯 How It Works

+The calculation process turns your hand-drawn shapes (e.g., triangles, squares, or equations like "2 + 3") into precise geometric or arithmetic solutions.
+Here's the magic in four steps:

+- **✋ Shape Detection**:
+  - Your hand gestures are tracked via webcam to capture drawn points.
+  - The system identifies shapes (e.g., triangles, circles) or symbols (digits 0–9, operators like +, −) using advanced computer vision techniques.
+  - Example: A wobbly triangle is recognized as an "equilateral triangle" with side length 5.2 cm.

+- **📝 Problem Parsing**:
+  - Detected shapes are converted into a mathematical problem.
+  - Measurements are scaled (pixels to centimeters) for real-world accuracy.
+  - Example: A drawn triangle becomes "equilateral triangle with side length 5.2 cm," or digits and operators form "2 + 3."

+- **🧠 AI-Powered Solving**:
+  - The parsed problem is sent to a powerful AI model (via Groq API) to compute results.
+  - For shapes, it calculates **area**, **perimeter**, **longest side**, or **diagonal**.
+  - For equations, it computes the result (e.g., "2 + 3 = 5").
+  - Example: For a triangle, the AI returns:

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.